Rudzinskas.org Web Site

 Welcome to our web site!
 We've enjoyed working with digital photography since 1998 when we bought our first digital camera, the odd-shaped Kodak DC40.
 Around the same time, we bought a scanner that included Photoshop 3.5 as part of the software bundle.
 In 2007 we thought it was time to put up our own Web site.
 We decided to learn Dreamweaver CS3 for this project and along the way we polished up our Photoshop skills.
 We have amassed a huge collection of photos that we've taken around our home, during day trips and vacations throughout the United States, Africa, Canada, Europe, Mexico and Oceania.

 Here are some pictutres taken from our house.
 The "header" picture at the top of the page is taken from our front porch.
+We had our land cleared as a fire-break this year so we added some photos showing how different it looks.
+We like the new look!

 The photographh below is taken from our back deck and shows a cool, sunny fall morning with a fog bank blanketing the surrounding foothills.